handsontable/handsontable/docs/content/guides/columns/column-width.md

 :::

-## Setting the column width in an array
+## Set the column width in an array

 In this example, the width is only set for the first four columns.
 Each additional column would automatically adjust to the content.